neondatabase/neon-postgresql-expert/markdown/postgres_tutorial.md

   country = 'United States';
 ```

-Here’s the query that retrieves data from the customer_usa view:
+Here's the query that retrieves data from the customer_usa view:

 ```sql
 SELECT * FROM customer_usa;